nimcoh0/Jdry/README.md

                 listener.waitTo("app_example_books_BookCatalog_printBook"));
         Assert.assertTrue(listener.getResult() != null);
     }
-see more examples at tests *appTestsNoSchema*
+see more examples at tests *appTestsNoSchema* and https://github.com/nimcoh0/Jdry/wiki/Using-in-a-simple-way

 ## using annotations
 in this mode the configuration is more complex  . but the tester has no need of detail knowledge about the SUT architecture